 Practical Safety Measures Everyone Should Know

-Biohazards Decoded Risks and Practical Safety Measures Everyone Should Know
+Biohazards Decoded: Risks and Practical Safety Measures Everyone Should Know

 Why Biohazards Demand Our Attention

-Biohazards are not confined to laboratories or hospitals.
 Organisms and biological agents can be found in various environments and can affect both humans and other living organisms.
-They can appear in workplaces, homes, food sources, and in our interactions with animals and the environment.
 With disease outbreaks and workplace incidents on the rise, having a clear understanding of biohazards and how to manage them is vital for your safety, your team’s, and the broader community.
+Every pathogen has a source and a route of transmission, which are key to controlling the spread of disease.
+Airborne droplets are a key route for spreading infectious diseases, especially in crowded or poorly ventilated spaces.

 Common Types of Biohazards